The quarry - that place of fire and dust,

 photography, poetry, film, sculpture, song

-Hill is the story of one Derbyshire Hill.
-To tell it,
+Hill is the story of one Derbyshire Hill, told by a gathering of five artists.

 Photographer Kate Bellis, poet Lucy Peacock, songwriter Carol Fieldhouse, film maker Gavin Repton and sculptor Sally Matthews